The Myth of Edgy: Why Real Sex on Camera Is Not Even Sexy

 Sex scenes aren’t about showing a performance—they are about asking questions: what is sexy, and to whom?

-To capture this experience, actors need to be acting, not crossing into a personal-private space.
 Our job as directors is to put a character in a situation that they discover themselves, genuinely—which artists can only do when they are in safe environments

 About the Author